Free Purchase Agreement Template

 List the payment methods that can be used.
 Include a section where you can write a payment schedule as well.

-Where to Send Notices
+Where To Send Notices

 Provide contact information, including names and addresses.
 This way notices, waivers, claims, demands, and any other communication can be mailed.